iov-one/docs/docs/weave-tutorial/04-models.md

 > [PR#6](https://github.com/iov-one/tutorial/pull/6): _Create models_

 We defined our state in [codec section](weave-tutorial/03-codec.md).
-To use models in weave we have to wrap our model with some functionalities and enforce it is a **morm.Model**
+To use models in Weave we have to wrap our model with some functionalities and enforce it as a **morm.Model**.

-Ensure our `OrderBook` fulfills morm.Model.
-This is just a helper so the compiler will complain loudly here if you forget to implement a method.
-Guaranteeing it *I am trying to implement this interface*.
+Ensure our `OrderBook` fulfills morm.Model:

 ```go
 var _ morm.Model = (*OrderBook)(nil)
 ```

+This is just a helper that enforces OrderBook model to fulfill morm.Model interface so that if you forget to implement a method compiler will complain.
+Guaranteeing it _I am trying to implement this interface_.

-Now let's explain on our model's identity
+Now let's explain our model's identity:

 ## Auto incremented identities

 `morm.Model` covers auto-incremented IDs for you.
-All you have to define `GetID` and `SetID` methods.
+All you have to do is define `GetID` and `SetID` methods.
 If you defined `bytes id = 2 [(gogoproto.customname) = "ID"];` on `codec.proto` you do not even need to write `GetID` method by yourself, Thanks to prototool it will be generated automatically.
-You will only need to define SetID method.
+You will only need to define `SetID` method.

 ## Custom identity